here-xyz-codelabs/here-xyz-codelabs.github.io/tutorial-2-intermediate.md

     csvjoin -c "station,id" --left csvs_per_year/madrid_2001.csv stations.csv > out.csv
 ```

+This merge might take a while.
+Be patient.

 After the merge, you should see the merged table in `out.csv`

+In case you had any trouble installing csvkit or doing the merge, we've provided a pre-processed copy of the output file here: [https://github.com/stamen/here-xyz-demo/blob/master/urban-air-leaflet/out.csv](https://github.com/stamen/here-xyz-demo/blob/master/urban-air-leaflet/out.csv)

 ## Upload data to XYZ using the command line
 Duration: 5:00

 One of the most powerful features of XYZ is the ability to use tags to select features.
-Currently the Studio upload interface doesn’t let us add tags, so we will use another approach here.

-Specifically, we need to download and install the command line tool.
+In this tutorial we will use the command line tool to add tags while we upload our data.

 Negative
 : Note: during the XYZ private beta, you will need to ask someone within HERE to help you get the command line tool installed.
 Also, the exact steps for installing the command line tool will depend on your operating system, whether you're using Windows, OSX, or Linux.
 Once XYZ has launched in public beta, we will update the instructions here.